This is the Only Article you will ever need to read about PhD Research Fellowships .

 Firstly, it’s Important to be alert and read the fine print.

-More often than not, fellowships are considered as scholarships, but that might not be the case everywhere.
+More often than not, research fellowships are considered as scholarships, but that might not be the case everywhere.
 The most important difference between the two is the availability of funds, formally known as ‘financial aid’.

 PhD scholarship or research fellowship is equivalent to financial aid, either in the form of tuition fee or ‘ per diem ‘ i.e. living allowance.